furkanakkurt1335/Wordle-Solver/README.md

 * ```'word'``` variable should be changed according to the established positions of letters (greens).
 Example: ```word = '.a.ic'```

-The data in the file '5 letter words.txt' is taken from the Collins Dictionary.
+The data in the file 'Mystery Word List.txt' is taken from the words used in the js script file to construct the puzzle.

-After much consideration, the best 20 words to start the game with in descending order are: sanes, sales, bares, cares, tares, mares, pares, sores, dares, saree, banes, canes, sates, lares, seres, bales, rares, saris, fares, hares, manes.
-The best word then is *SANES*.
+The best word to start the game with is *SLATE*.
 The frequencies out of the word-list file are used in calculation.
-Some other fitting words to start: *AESIR*, *AEONS*, *AARGH*